 But it was for us to bring us to God, to make us believers in God whose faith and hope would be in God.
 Just defines the fact that we are linked to God.
 He is the One we trust.
 He is the One in whom we hope.
 He is our life.
 We live in faith.
 We live in hope in our God.
 That’s what salvation does, it brings you to God.
 And all your trust is in God and all your hope is in God, both in time and eternity.
 This is redemption.
 This is our message.

 If you’re going to talk about the gospel, let me tell you how to talk about it.
 Talk about sin, then talk about substitution.
 And when you talk about substitution talk about the ransom price paid by Christ as the Lamb who died in our place to satisfy the justice of God.
 And then talk about submission.
 Sin, substitution and submission, talk about the fact that you must come to God submitting by recognizing your sin and embracing Jesus as Lord to receive the gift of salvation.
 That’s the gospel.

 As we come to the Lord’s table, what is portrayed here so vividly is this whole matter of redemption.
 The bread speaks of His body given for us.
 The cup of His blood shed for us.
 This is the heart of our faith.
 That’s why we do this.
 Join me in prayer.

-Father, as we gather at Your table at this time we ask that You would lead us through a time of heart examination.
-Help us because You have told us to examine ourselves to see if we’re in the faith, to examine ourselves to see if there’s any sin our lives.
+Father, as we gather at Your table at this time, we ask that You would lead us through a time of heart examination.
+Help us, because You have told us to examine ourselves to see if we’re in the faith, to examine ourselves to see if there’s any sin in our lives.
 Help us to be honest before You even now.